BenjaminShinar/Books-Resources/udemy_AWS_Certified_Solutions_Architect_-_Associate_2020/README.md

 - Managed Microsoft AD - Active Directory by AWS
 - RAM - Resources Access Manger - share resources across account
 - Route53 - Dns
+- CloudFormation - templates for provsioning aws resources.
+- Beanstalk - one click solution to provision resource, like CloudFormation for dummies.

 CloudWatch monitors resource usage, such as the number of EC2 instances we have, EBS volumes used, redirections from load balancers, etc... .
 CloudTrail Monitors aws actions such as API calls or other aws actions, the focus is how the users and services interact with AWS itself, not the metrics of the services themselves.